-- symptoms that do not improve or get worse after 10 days
+- symptoms that don’t improve after 10 days or appear to be worsening

 - severely swollen lymph nodes, ear pain, or vomiting